sferik/410_in_140/README.md

 > No, seriously.
 Why use semicolons if you're trying to keep it short?

-Many Twitter, including Twitter's official web client, strip out newline characters when rendering Tweet text.
+Many Twitter clients strip out newline characters when rendering Tweet text.
 The semicolons add a few extra characters but ensure that the code can be copied and run from any Twitter client.